Terms of Sales

 All elements of the Site, whether visual or audio, including the underlying technology, are protected by copyright, trademarks or other intellectual property rights.

-The trademarks, logos, designs and models appearing on the Site are the exclusive property of the Merchant.
-Their disclosure may not under any circumstances be interpreted as granting a license or right to use any of the said trademarks and distinctive elements protected by copyright.
-They may therefore not be used under penalty of counterfeiting.
+The trademarks, logos, designs, and models appearing on the Site are the exclusive property of the Merchant.
+Their disclosure shall not be interpreted in any way as granting a license or any right to use said trademarks and distinctive elements protected by copyright.
+They may therefore not be used under penalty of infringement.

-However, the Buyer may download a copy of the documents onto a computer for his/her personal use and solely for non-commercial purposes, provided that the information contained therein is not modified and that any proprietary notices are kept intact.
-Modification of these documents or use of them for any other purpose constitutes an infringement of the Merchant's intellectual property rights.
+However, the Buyer may download one copy of the documents onto a computer for personal, non-commercial use only, provided that the information contained therein is not modified and all proprietary notices are retained intact.
+Modifying these documents or using them for any other purpose constitutes an infringement of the Merchant's intellectual property rights.

-If the Buyer has a personal website and wishes to place a link there for personal use that directly redirects to a page of the Site, the Buyer must request permission from the Merchant.
-This will in no case constitute an implicit affiliation agreement.
+If the Buyer has a personal website and wishes to place a link on it, for personal use, that redirects directly to a page of the Site, the Buyer must obtain prior authorization from the Merchant.
+This will in no way constitute an implicit affiliation agreement.

-On the other hand, any hyperlink referring to the Site and using the framing or in-line linking technique is formally prohibited.
-In all cases, any link must be removed upon simple request from the Merchant.
+However, any hyperlink to the Site using framing or in-line linking techniques is strictly prohibited.
+In all cases, any such link must be removed upon request from the Merchant.

 19. Miscellaneous provisions

-The applicable T&Cs are those in effect at the time of the Order.
+The applicable terms and conditions are those in effect at the time of the order.

-In the event of modification, the new version of the Conditions will apply to Orders placed from the date it comes into force.
+In the event of modification, the new version of the Terms and Conditions will apply to Orders placed from its entry into force.

-It is therefore up to the Customer to consult the Conditions in force before any Order and to formally accept them.
+It is therefore the Client's responsibility to consult the applicable Terms and Conditions before placing any Order and to formally accept them.

-If these T&Cs are drafted in several languages or translated, only the French version will be authentic.
+In the event that these Terms and Conditions are drafted in several languages or translated, only the French version shall prevail.

 19.3.
 Customer service

-The Merchant provides the Customer with a centralized customer service to respond to any request for information on its Products as well as to process any commercial complaints.
+The Merchant provides the Customer with a centralized customer service to answer any questions about its Products and to handle any commercial complaints.

 The Customer can contact the Merchant using the following contact details: